Security & Governance

 Advice is easy.
 Anybody can hand you a slide deck.
 Sometimes the answer is coaching and knowledge, so you come out of the engagement sharper than you went in and the problem stays fixed because you actually understand it.
 Other times the answer is a product or platform that just automates the whole thing for you.
 I do both.
 Most of what's below started the same way: I ran into something broken, or stupid, or missing, and figured I could do better.
 Some of it protects elections and runs compliance for the people who answer to the board.
 Some of it just sounded fun at 2 a.m.
 All of it is mine, built start to finish, and it's the reason I can tell a client "yeah, that's possible", because I've usually already built the thing that does it.

-• Watches real telemetry continuously, so what you see is true right now, not what was true the last time someone scrambled to reconstruct it.
+Always current.
+Your compliance posture goes stale the second you measure it.
+RiskTape watches your real telemetry continuously, so what you see is what's true right now, not what was true the last time someone scrambled to reconstruct it.

 EDGAR